longturn/freeciv21/docs/General/Manuals/client-manual.rst

 government have varying degrees of empire size penalties and as your empire grows you will have to deal with the negative consequences of managing a large empire and the unhappiness it creates.
 The amount of Luxury Goods you are producing as part of your `Tax Rates View`_ will aid this problem.
-Certain city improvements can improve happiness as well as units in the city (martial law) along with wonders.
+Certain city improvements can improve happiness, as well as units in the city (martial law), along with wonders.
 If units are in the field in battle against your enemies, they can cause unhappiness.
-Hovering your mouse over these items will give you some information about it.
+Hovering your mouse over the appropriate row will give you more information about it.

 Figure 53 shows what it looks like when you have mixed nationality in your cities.
 Mixed nationality can cause unhappiness and occurs when you conquer an opponent's city.